picqer/exact-php-client/README.md

 ## TODO

 - Current entities do not contain all available properties.
 Feel free to submit a PR with added or extended entities if you require them.
 Use the ```userscript.js``` in greasemonkey or tampermonkey to generate entities consistently and completely.
+- Improve Laravel support: test in newer versions, provide a config file, routes and migrations so it'll become super easy to get started